Aoezpz/Nexus-Reader/README.md

 alerts, the road to the Plane of Time and the server's raid records.

-It is pointed at one server on purpose: the defaults, the bundled progression data and the hover cards all come from [tscemu.com](https://tscemu.com).
+It is pointed at one server on purpose: the defaults, the bundled progression data and the hover cards all come from it.
 The site is a **data source, not a dependency** — clear the address in Preferences and the app runs entirely on its bundled data with no network access at all, and pointing it at another server's site is a text field.